 For the payment of alimony or child support, the innocent spouse must file a Motion for Contempt, seeking to have the defaulting party held in contempt of court.
 A motion for contempt carries with it the threat of incarceration for failure to pay support obligations if the defaulting party is proven to have willfully defied the court order.

 For all other issues, the innocent party would file a Motion for Enforcement.
 This motion asks that the court compel the defaulting spouse to abide by their obligations pursuant to either the final judgment or the parties’ settlement agreement, if they entered into one.
-If the innocent spouse does not then abide by the court order of enforcement, the person then risks imprisonment for failure to comply with the order of enforcement.
+If the innocent spouse does not abide by the court order of enforcement, the person then risks imprisonment for failure to comply with the order of enforcement.

 If you should have questions about enforcement actions, we are here to discuss them with you.